 Skip to main content

 Some Lamina apps complete in seconds.
 Others, especially multi-step image/video pipelines, may take much longer.
-Because of that, POST /api/apps/{appId}/executions starts work and returns an execution handle immediately instead of blocking until the final output is ready.
+Because of that, POST /v1/apps/{appId}/runs starts work and returns an execution handle immediately instead of blocking until the final output is ready.
+If you are integrating Lamina into a backend, queue system, merchant tool, or content platform, design around the execution lifecycle from the start.

 Pass a webhook URL as a query parameter.
 When the execution completes, we POST the results to your URL.